Skip to Main Content

 • During a weekday.

 • "Due to the nature of the research, I'm going to refer you to your subject librarian.
-Hang on while I call him. make the call While we wait, I can show you a few Research Guides that might help you."
+Hang on while I call them. make the call While we wait, I can show you a few Research Guides that might help you."

 • Weekend